-Members would be permitted to use a specific securities margin account or a sub-account of a margin account clearly identified as a portfolio margin account.
+Members are permitted to use a specific securities margin account or a sub-account of a margin account clearly identified as a portfolio margin account.
 The account must be separate from any other securities account.
-In the event a portfolio margin account is a subaccount of a regular margin account, a member would be allowed to use excess equity in the regular margin account to meet a margin deficiency in the portfolio margin account.
-In addition, securities, including money market funds, that are not eligible for portfolio margin treatment would be allowed to be carried in a portfolio margin account for their collateral value, subject to the margin requirement applicable in a regular securities margin account.
+In the event a portfolio margin account is a subaccount of a regular margin account, a member is allowed to use excess equity in the regular margin account to meet a margin deficiency in the portfolio margin account.
+In addition, securities, including money market funds, that are not eligible for portfolio margin treatment are allowed to be carried in a portfolio margin account for their collateral value, subject to the margin requirement applicable in a regular securities margin account.